jomirusergiu/jomirusergiu/README.md

 ## Jomiru Sergiu
 Hello, my name is Sergiu, and I’m the Head of Aerospace Systems Engineering at LSAS Tec.
-I’m working on space, defense & intelligence systems R&D, SSA, mission planning, simulations, orbit determination, maneuver processing, observation association and flight dynamics.
+I’m working on space, defense & intelligence systems R&D, SSA, mission planning, simulations, orbit determination, maneuver processing, observation association & flight dynamics.

 We’re providing some of the most advanced space systems solutions for situational awareness and mission analysis.
-Our systems were used in missions like ARTEMIS, JWST, LADEE, IBEX and many more, by world-class space and defense organizations such as NASA, ESA, CNES, JAXA, ISAS, JMA, JMOD & JSDF as well as various private manufacturers of rockets, spacecrafts, aircrafts, missiles, satellites or mission control facilities.
+Our systems were used in missions like ARTEMIS, JWST, LADEE, IBEX and many more, by world-class space and defense organizations such as NASA, ESA, CNES, JAXA, ISAS, JMA, JMOD & JSDF as well as various private manufacturers of rockets, spacecrafts, aircrafts, missiles and satellites.

-While working in engineering for the past 15 years, I've gained the proper understanding on how important teamwork and cooperation is for achieving great goals, and I have also had the privilege of contributing to development of space technologies and future for all mankind.<br /><br />
+While working in engineering for the past 15 years, I've gained the proper understanding on how important teamwork and cooperation is for achieving great goals, and I have also had the privilege of contributing to development & future of space technologies for all mankind.<br /><br />

 ### ※ Areas of expertise: